CD of organ music – ‘An East Riding Treasure’.

 Find out more about…

-The CDs of choral and organ music recorded in May 2011 and January 2013 which are available from the Minster Shop.
+The CDs of choral and organ music recorded in May 2011, January 2013 and April 2015 are available from the Minster Shop.

 CD programme: 1.
 Sing joyfully – William Byrd (1540-1623) 2.
 Let all the world in every corner sing – Craig Sellar Lang (1891-1971) 3.
 Hymn – Love divine, all loves excelling 4.
 Ave Maria – Robert Parsons (1535-72) 5.
 Nun danket alle Gott – Sigfrid Karg- Elert (1877-1933) 6.
 Miserere mei, Deus – Gregorio Allegri (1582-1652) (solo group: Angus Champion, Luca Myers, Felix Dickenson, Joseph Mathieson, Lindsey Wood, Julian Neaum) 7.
 O thou the central orb – Charles Wood (1866-1926) 8.
 Lead, kindly light – Arthur Sullivan (1842-1900) 9.
 Hymn – Alleluia!
 Alleluia!
 Hearts to heaven and voices raise 10.
 Sicut cervus – Giovanni Pierluigi da Palestrina (c 1525-94) 11.
 The sun shall be no more thy light – Maurice Greene (1696-1727) 12.
 March on a theme by Handel – Alexandre Guilmant (1837-1911) 13.
 Zadok the priest – George Frederic Handel (1685-1759) 14.
 Hymn – Praise my soul the King of heaven (descant Robert Poyser)